pfdubois/BridgeBidding/source/Planning.rst

 It used to be that a minimum opening hand was 13 HCP.
 So if responder had 12, they wanted to be in game.
 But with the opening requirements now down to 12, responder wants a decent 12 or 13.

+Competitive auctions we will cover later -- but the concepts and need to classify our hand are the same.

 Is This Forcing?
 ----------------